eventhorizn/spotify-clone/README.md

 1. Scroll needs to be contextual
    - Right now, it scrolls the main container
    - I eventually want the scroll on volume to turn it up/down
-1. Album List Now Playing Song Enhancements
-   - Row text green
-   - Pause button instead of play button
 1. Full Screen
+1. Save currently playing song, and progress
+   - It reloads from start of current playlist